IBM/discover-tape-recall-integration/readme.md

 The program examples in the repository use the IBM Spectrum Discover REST APIs.

-For more information about the solution refer to this [article](https://community.ibm.com/community/user/storage/blogs/nils-haustein1/2022/02/10/spectrumdiscover-taperecall-integration).
+For more information about the solution refer to this [blog article on IBM Communities](https://community.ibm.com/community/user/storage/blogs/nils-haustein1/2022/02/10/spectrumdiscover-taperecall-integration).

 ### License